-If I were to poll my readers to see how many of you have been diagnosed with hypothyroid or under active thyroid, I’d guess it would be more than just a few.
+If I were to poll my readers to see how many of you have been diagnosed with Hashimoto's hypothyroid, or underactive thyroid, I’d guess it would be more than just a few.
 I’ve been curious about this condition ever since I was diagnosed with it a few years back, and it turns out that I have quite a bit of company.

 What is Hypothyroidism?

-Hypothyroidism is more common in people with a family history, or autoimmune disorders like type 1 diabetes or lupus.
-It sometimes occurs after pregnancy, or as a result of a viral infection.
-The thyroid requires iodine from the diet to make hormones, so an iodine deficiency can also cause hypothyroidism, but that’s fairly rare in the US.
+Hashimoto’s hypothyroidism is more common in people with a family history, of autoimmune disorders like celiac disease, type 1 diabetes or lupus.
+It sometimes occurs after pregnancy, or after a viral infection.
+Your risk also increases with menopause.